 Maximizing the initial user experience (UX, as it is often called) is essential in gaining user trust and getting her business.
 There is another reason to develop awareness of website design: you as the owner or planner should become more able to express how you want your site to look and feel to a designer.

 Becoming more familiar with the essential elements of modern design will be helpful.
-We’ve poured through several resources to arrive at a list of web design advancements in 2018, and we are not attempting to predict any trends.
+Our Houston website design experts have poured through several resources to arrive at a list of web design advancements in 2018, and we are not attempting to predict any trends.
 New websites are already showing these adaptations and innovation in animation, illustration, color, layout, typography, and photography.

 State of the Art Web Development in 2018